JielingChen/forexite_data_reader/README.md

 For example: https://www.forexite.com/free_forex_quotes/2023/03/020323.zip

-The raw data downloaded from this URL contains the closing prices for every minute of the day for all currency pairs, but we are only interested in the closing prices at the end of the day, and we can only get data for a specific day from the website instead of a range of dates or a specific frequency.
+The raw data downloaded from this URL contains the closing prices for every minute of the day for all currency pairs, but we are only interested in the closing prices at the end of the day.
+Furthermore, we can only get data for a specific day from the website instead of a range of dates or a specific frequency.

 This script will allow the user to specify the tickers, time period, and frequency of the data.
 All the data retrieval and manipulation will be automatically done by this script.
 At the end, this script will generate an Excel file to store the cleaned data.

+The main libraries used in this script: requests, pandas, datetime, dateutil